 From September 15-21 (for F and Y section code courses) and January 12-18 (for S section code courses), enrolment in courses that previously had waiting lists becomes first-come, first-served.
 At this stage, you should try to enrol using ROSI.

 Please note that if you are on the waiting list for any S section code courses, and space becomes available, you will be automatically enrolled and your course load could become a full-time course load.
 If your status becomes full-time, you will be responsible for full-time program fees.
 If you change your course load and your status becomes part time after this occurs, you will be responsible for any charges resulting from the status changes.
 Your status will be reviewed periodically and updated to full-time if your course load changes to full-time; if this happens, your fees will be adjusted to reflect your full-time status.

 When are waiting lists in use?

-Waiting lists are available from the start of course enrolment until September 15 for F/Y section code courses and January 12 for S section code courses.
+Waiting lists are available from the start of course enrolment until September 14 at the end of the day for F/Y section code courses and January 11 at the end of the day for S section code courses.

 How many courses can I choose to "waitlist"?

 You are allowed to be on waiting lists for a maximum of 2.0 full-course equivalents (i.e. any combination of Y and H courses totaling no more than 2.0 credits); however, “waitlisted” courses count towards your maximum allowable course load.
 The maximum allowable course load for part-time CHRM students is 3.5.
 If you are enrolled in 3.5 courses you may be waitlisted for 1.5 courses.